- Business Model

 Copyrights for articles are retained by the authors, with first publication rights granted to the journal/publisher.
 Authors have rights to reuse, republish, archive, and distribute their own articles after publication.
 The journal/publisher is not responsible for subsequent uses of the work.
 Authors shall permit the publisher to apply a DOI to their articles and to archive them in databases and indexes such as EBSCO, DOAJ, and ProQuest.

 We follow the Gold Open Access way in journal publishing.
 This means that our journals provide immediate open access for readers to all articles on the publisher’s website.
 The readers, therefore, are allowed to read, download, copy, distribute, print, search, link to the full texts or use them for any other lawful purpose.
-The operations of the journals are alternatively financed by publication fees paid by authors or by their institutions or funding agencies.
+The operations of the journals are alternatively financed by fees/charges paid by authors or by their institutions or funding agencies.

 All articles published are open-access articles distributed under the terms and conditions of the Creative Commons Attribution license .